Touker Suleyman: Career

 After leaving school, Suleyman joined a chartered accountancy firm in Southampton Row, London, heeding his father's wishes that he enter a secure profession.
 He worked as an articled clerk earning £5.50 a week.
 Speaking of his experience there, he stated: "I did the accounts for small clients like dentists and doctors, other accountants and small businesses.
 In a way it was educational, but quite boring.
 I saw that there were three ways to make money.
 You were either a pop star, in the fashion business, or in property."

 While doing an audit for a clothing company, Suleyman took home some crimplene garments for his grandmother who later told him that her friends wanted the same.
 He purchased more, which she then sold on his behalf for about a year.
 He describes this incident as his introduction to the fashion business.
 Suleyman went in to a partnership with the manufacturer, operating out of a factory in East London before going on to form Kingsland Models which supplied clothing to the likes of C&A, Dorothy Perkins and Top Shop.

 In the early 1980s, after being advised by a stockbroker, Suleyman took a 29.9% stake in clothing business Mellins.
 He was later persuaded by Laing & Cruickshank that Mellins should buy a stake in retailer Bamber Stores "because it offered synergy—we make it and we sell it."
-After Suleyman asked accountants Coopers & Lybrand to do a review, they discovered that the business had falsified their records and was £20–26 million in deficits.
+After Suleyman asked accountants Coopers & Lybrand to do a review, they discovered that the business had falsified their records and was £20–26 million in deficit.
 A board meeting was held the following Monday where Suleyman resigned, the company's shares were suspended, and receivers Cork Gully were called in.
 The collapse of Bamber Stores forced Suleyman to find a way to raise money or see Mellins collapse too but he was unable to find investors.
 Suleyman was stuck with debt and sold his house to repay money he owed to the bank.

 In November 2024 he was awarded the Drapers lifetime achievement award for his 50 year career in Fashion.